Ckenen/GRCh38_HG001_SNP_Indel/README.md

-# GRCh38-HG001-Variant-Calls
+# GRCh38_HG001_SNP_Indel

-Generate available variant calls for HG001 (GRCh38) from GIAB variant calls.
+Generate available small variant calls for HG001 (GRCh38) from GIAB.

 ## Objective

 The Genome in a Bottle (GIAB) hosted by NIST is dedicated to the authoritative characterization of benchmark human genomes.
-However, the latest version (v4.2.1) variant calls (VCF) for HG001 (GRCh38) have improperly formatted records in the MHC region, which will cause a critical error in IGV visualization (see below) and Pysam (see `jupyter.ipynb`).
+However, the latest version (v4.2.1) variant calls (VCF) for HG001 (GRCh38) have improperly formatted records in the MHC region, which will cause a critical error in IGV visualization (see below) and pysam (see `jupyter.ipynb`).

 ![Schema](images/igv_error_info.png)